-Pink International Company is a Serbian media company headquartered in Belgrade.
-The company is the owner of Pink Media Group, which operates with: Pink TV (one of the leading commercial television stations in Serbia); Radio Pink (a successful radio station covering Belgrade); Fashion TV Southeast Europe, Fashion TV SEE or FTV SEE (regional channel franchise from Fashion TV International); and, PFI Studios (international film production studios).
+Pink Media Group is a Serbian media company headquartered in Belgrade, which operates with: Pink TV (one of the leading commercial television stations in Serbia); Radio Pink (a successful radio station covering Belgrade); Fashion TV Southeast Europe, Fashion TV SEE or FTV SEE (regional channel franchise from Fashion TV International); and, PFI Studios (international film production studios).
 The development of their virtual production system is coming to an end and will be ready for commercial use.
-Our interlocutor is Mirko Bulović, A Head of Animation Department in Pink Media Group and the leader of the development of this project.
+Our interlocutor is Mirko Kantor, A Head of Animation Department in Pink Media Group and the leader of the development of this project.

 In the last few years, there has been talking about virtual production for TV and film.
 What are your reasons for deciding to develop a virtual production system at Pink Media Group?

 The reason for starting virtual production is to cope with the times and even to be ahead of time to reduce costs and speed up to the workflow and final results in film and TV production.
 I had the idea since 2012 when this type of production did not yet exist, and finally, with the advancement of hardware technology and the increasing use of artificial intelligence, I was able to realize my idea.
 I have been in the 3D industry for a long time, and I know how demanding and even extremely hard it is to reach the final result, from modeling, setting the 3d scene, and lights to long-term rendering on rendering farms.
 So I came to the realization of my idea and independently created VisualSmartSystem software based on 3D compositing in real-time where the actors in the studio are in full interaction with the virtual environment.

 Unreal and Unity have the highest percentage of realtime engine use in the gaming industry.
 Which realtime engine did you choose and what are the reasons?